Hochopepper/SwordToShield/CoreRules.md

 remaining damage effecting your regular hitpoints.

 ### Damage Resistance
-Certain features and armors may grant a damage resistance number or a damage type resistance.
-For resistance numbers simply subtract the resistance amount from physical damage sustained.
+Certain features and armors may grant a damage resistance score or a damage type resistance.
+For resistance scores simply subtract the resistance amount from physical damage sustained.
 For damage type resistances simply half the amount of damage dealt by that damage type.